Constitution and Bylaws

 ABSENT MEMBERS

-Section 1 Any member planning to be absent from the Philadelphia area for an entire year may, upon written application to the Secretary, request an exemption from payment of their dues during such period as they may remain absent, provided always that the said member shall be in good standing at the time his application is made.
+Section 1 Any member planning to be absent from the Philadelphia area for an entire year may, upon written application to the Secretary, request an exemption from payment of their dues during such period as they may remain absent, provided always that the said member shall be in good standing at the time his/her application is made.

 Article XII